TOUCH ST. AUGUSTINE BRAILLE TRAIL

 ART & ARCHITECTURE WALKING TOUR.

 A 90-minute excursion through Old Town, highlighting paintings, monuments, murals, public sculptures, Colonial, Spanish and Victorian architecture, stained glass, artist studios, galleries and more.
 Discover St. Augustine’s epic history and rich artistic heritage.
-Tours are Saturdays, 10a-11:30am.
+Tours are on the second Sunday of the month and begin at 10:00am.
 Led by a professional art historian guide, the tours begin at the St. Augustine Art Association.
 (Comfortable shoes recommended) Fee: $20.
-Reserve by 3pm on Friday.
-Call 904.824.2310.
+Reserve by 3pm on the Friday before.
+Call (904) 824.2310.
+The next tour is scheduled for Sunday, October 14, beginning at 10:00am.

 Docents provide free tours of the current exhibits along with helpful tips of the local art scene.
 Groups of all sizes and ages are welcome.
 The St. Augustine Art Association gallery is open free to the public year round except holidays and is handicap-accessible.
 Please call in advance to schedule a group tour.
 Gallery tours hours are Tuesday-Saturday: noon-4pm; Sundays: 2-5pm.
 Visit 22 Marine Street in downtown St. Augustine, Florida 32084.
 Admission is free.